djmunro/js-codetest/README.md

 ### Environment
 - `yarn install`
-    - installs the dependencies.
-This must be done once before running start or watch
+    - Installs the dependencies.
+This must be done once before running build, watch, or start
+- `yarn build`
+    - Builds and bundles the contents of the `/public` folder into the `/dist` folder
+- `yarn watch`
+    - Runs build and watches for changes to automatically trigger builds (e.g. during active development)
 - `yarn start`
-    - Starts the development server.
+    - Runs build and starts the development server.
 This will serve the contents of the `/dist` directory on http://localhost:3000 and allow you to access api routes at http://localhost:3000/api/{path} and images at http://localhost:3000/img/{path}.
-- `yarn watch`
-    - Builds and bundles the contents of the `/public` folder into the `/dist` folder and watches for changes

 ### Specifications
 - Read the [API Documentation](#api-documentation) section to learn about the apartment listing API